Worcester, Massachusetts: Defunct institutions

 Becker College was a private college with campuses in Worcester and neighboring Leicester that closed at the end of the 2020–21 academic year.
 The college was formed in 1977 out of the merger of Leicester Junior College (Founded 1784 as Leicester Academy) and Becker Junior College (1887).
 Clark University started an equivalent program, Becker School of Design & Technology, hiring the majority of the faculty from the original program at Becker College and offering transfers to Becker students.

 Worcester Junior College started as a private junior college in 1905 as a branch of Worcester Youth Men's Christian Association Institute, then its only offering was in auto mechanics.
 From 1926 to 1942 the college was affiliated with Northeastern University.
 In 1972 it was merged with the new Central New England College of Technology [CNEC].

 The Oread Institute was an early women's college that closed its doors in 1934.
 Founded in 1849 by Eli Thayer it counted among its graduates the founders of Spelman College.

 Media

 The Telegram & Gazette is Worcester's only daily newspaper.
-The paper, known locally as "the Telegram" or "the T and G", is wholly owned by GateHouse Media of Fairport, New York.
+The paper, known locally as "the Telegram" or "the T and G", is wholly owned by GateHouse Media.

-The commonwealth's UniMás station, WUTF-TV, channel 27, is licensed to Worcester, but operates from Needham.
-The region's version of Spectrum News 1, which over the years has expanded from a community access channel to a regional cable news channel, is based in the community.
+The commonwealth's UniMás station, WUTF-TV on channel 27, is licensed to Worcester but operates from Needham.
+The region's version of Spectrum News 1, which over the years has expanded from a community access channel to a regional cable news channel, is based in the city.

 Radio stations based in Worcester include WCHC, WCUW, WSRS, WTAG, WWFX, WICN, WORC-FM and WXLO.
-WCCA-TV shows on channel 194 and provides Community Cable-Access Television as well as a live stream of the channel on the station's website.
+WCCA-TV, on cable channel 194, provides Community Cable-Access Television and a live stream on the station's website.